yoshioterada/PostgreSQL-Vector-Search-pgvector--for-PDF-file-on-Blob-Storage-english/README.md

 ## Additional Notes

 At this point, there are still some unimplemented features.
 For example, we have not yet implemented the deletion-related functions (deleting Blob files matching the UUID of failed file registrations, deleting entries in CosmosDB).

 ## In Conclusion

-To reiterate, by using this service, you can search for any internal documents, various research papers, or any PDF files by simply uploading them to Azure Storage.
+In conclusion, by using this service, you can search for any internal documents, various research papers, or any PDF files by simply uploading them to Azure Storage.
 When you actually perform a search, ChatGPT will summarize and display the relevant sections for you.

 Furthermore, not only PDFs but also Word and Excel files, as well as other text documents, can be handled by utilizing libraries.